Contact details

 About me

-Currently PhD student in the Communications and Signal Processing Group at Imperial College London.
+I am currently a Research Assistant and PhD candidate in the Communications and Signal Processing Group at Imperial College London.
 My supervisor is Dr Pier Luigi Dragotti.

 Short bio

-I started my undergrad studies in the University of the Basque Country in 2002 where I completed the first 3 years out of 5 of the Ingenierio de Telecomunicación degree.
+I started my undergrad studies in the University of the Basque Country in 2002 where I completed the first 3 years out of 5 of the Ingeniero de Telecomunicación degree.
 The first year I received the Special Prize for best Academic Records with a GPA of 8.14/10 (best GPA out of 120 students).
 In 2005 I transferred to the Universidad Politécnica de Madrid (UPM), where I enrolled in a double degree program with Télécom ParisTech.
-In 2008 I obtained both degrees, Ingenierio de Telecomunicación from the UPM and Ingénieur diplômé de l'École Nationale Supérieure des Télécommunictions (Promo 2008).
+In 2008 I obtained both degrees, Ingeniero de Telecomunicación from the UPM and Ingénieur diplômé de l'École Nationale Supérieure des Télécommunications (Promo 2008).

 During my studies I did two internships, one at Vicomtech where I worked in augmented reality applications for digital television and another at General Electric Healthcare where I collaborated in the development of a prototype for 3D mammography review with image processing features.
 I then worked for two years and a half at NDS (part of Cisco) where I participated in a variety of projects related to digital televsion (multimedia home networking and DRM protected content distribution over IP, gestural recognition UI design using depth measurement cameras, etc).